What Is a Dental Implant?

 Do Implants Last A Long Time?

-Dental implants can last for a patient’s life time.
+Dental implants can last for a patient’s lifetime.
 Wear can cause crowns on implants to need replacement, but this can take many years to occur.
-The implants do not wear, so this does not affect them.
+Implants do not wear, so this does not affect them.
+A dental implant can also better preserve bone, and it ultimately becomes a permanent part of your mouth, just like a natural tooth.
+Dental implants decrease the potential for receding gums around the new tooth; they are easier to keep clean; and they are more aesthetically pleasing than other treatment options.

 How Will I Look If Implants Show When I Smile?